 For more information on what the changes will look like when they have been fully phased in, head over to our governance webpage.

-The Members’ Council is currently made up of 27 directors led by a Chair and two deputy chairs (one writer and one publisher) who are elected by the Council from among the directors.
+The Members’ Council is currently made up of 27 directors led by a Chair and a Deputy Chair (publisher and writer respectively) who are elected by the Council from among the Council Members.
+The Council Chair is responsible for running the Council's meetings.

 Its other focuses are on strategic oversight, reviewing company performance and holding the Board to account.
 It approves the corporate strategy, annual budget and accounts, and the appointment of our CEO and Board members.